GSathish/eece211/k-Equality.md

 ## Summary

-+ the abstraction function maps a concrete representation to the abstract value it represents
-+ the rep invariant specifies legal values of the representation, and should be checked at runtime with `checkRep()`
-+ equality should be an equivalence relation (reflexive, symmetric, transitive)
++ Equality should be an equivalence relation (reflexive, symmetric, transitive).
-+ equality and hash code must be consistent with each other, so that data structures that use hash tables (like HashSet and HashMap) work properly
++ Equality and hash code must be consistent with each other, so that data structures that use hash tables (like `HashSet` and `HashMap`) work properly.
-+ the abstraction function is the basis for equality in immutable data types
++ The abstraction function is the basis for equality in immutable data types.
-+ reference equality is the basis for equality in mutable data types; this is the only way to ensure consistency over time and avoid breaking rep invariants of hash tables
++ Reference equality is the basis for equality in mutable data types; this is the only way to ensure consistency over time and avoid breaking rep invariants of hash tables.